carolsacavem/eu-merger-state-ownership-pilot/README.md

 Instead of forcing the real data into a regression, I created a separate synthetic dataset of 200 hypothetical merger cases and used it only to practise the regression workflow in R.

-I first ran a simple logistic regression looking at the relationship between State ownership and Phase II review.
+I first ran a simple regression looking at the relationship between State ownership and Phase II review.
 I then added transaction size and sector to see how the result changed when other factors were taken into account.

-The results from the synthetic dataset are not findings about European Commission enforcement.
 This part of the pilot was only meant to help me understand how the proposed analysis could be implemented in practice.

-## What I learned

-The most useful part of the pilot was not the regression itself.

-It was seeing how much depends on the work done before the model is even run: identifying the right company, matching ownership information to the right year, deciding what counts as State ownership, keeping ownership and control separate, and dealing properly with missing information.

 ## Files